mashrulhaque/EasyAppDev.Blazor.Icons/README.md

 ## Features

+- **Multi-Target Support**: Compatible with both .NET 8.0 and .NET 9.0
 - **True Trimming**: Only icons you directly reference are included in published output (~6KB uncompressed, ~2.3KB Brotli, **99.96% reduction** from full library)
 - **Prefix-Based Naming**: All icons use library prefixes (Lu/Bi/Md/Fa5/Fa6) - no naming conflicts with your components
 - **Physical Components**: Individual sealed ComponentBase classes (14,735 total)